 Furthermore, massive accumulation of microplastics on earth poses a deadly problem for ecosystems (Roy et al., 2022).
 For instance, if too much microplastic accumulates in an animal over overtime, it can cause intestinal blockages or punctured organs (Bhowmik et al., 2024).
 The persistence of plastic in our environment is said to be lasting hundreds to thousands of years (Rhodes, 2019).
 This phenomenon disrupts natural processes and degrades most of the habitats of marine and wildlife animals (Sharma and Chatterjee, 2017; Chatterjee and Sharma, 2019).
 Similarly, plastic pollution poses significant threats to animal health through ingestion, entanglement, and habitat disruption, impacting their survival and overall well-being (Morrison et al., 2022; Jeong et al., 2024).
 The environmental impacts imply the cost required for environmental cleaning, protecting water bodies, water cleaning, protecting plants, protecting animals, etc. (Kolawole and Iyiola, 2023).

-Figure 5: Global cummulative plastic waste generation and disposal (in million metric tons): solid lines shows the historical data while doted lines showa the projected trends from 2015 to 2020) (Geyer et al., 2017).
+Figure 5: Global cumulative plastic waste generation and disposal (in million metric tons): solid lines show the historical data while dotted lines show the projected trends from 2015 to 2020) (Geyer et al., 2017).

 4.3.2 Impact on human health